 Professor Vanora Hundley

 As Professor of Midwifery, Vanora brings clinical research expertise to the team.
 She has developed a strong network of maternity service users that will ensure patient and public involvement (PPI) throughout the research.
 She is an adviser to a number of national and international maternity bodies and this will help to ensure that the research is widely disseminated in the maternal health field.

 PhD Student, Bournemouth University

 Malika is a PhD student within the team investigating the effects of the Brythm App upon women who have pregnancy-induced hypertension.
-She is currently completing her first study examining the short-term effects of slow and deep breathing upon healthy non-pregnant women of childbearing age.
+She is currently completing her second study examining the short-term effects of slow and deep breathing upon pregnant women, after completing her first study with healthy non-pregnant women of childbearing age.
 Malika is also a research assistant for the other current Brythm research studies.

 Research Midwife, Poole Hospital and Research Project Manager, Bournemouth University

 Steph is a midwife with sixteen years of clinical experience within maternity services across both high and low risk care.
 She developed the maternity research service at Poole Hospital and with six current studies actively recruiting antenatal women she has had the help of an additional research midwife since August 2017.
 Her role within the Brythm team is to recruit to the Brythm feasibility study which will ensure that the App has been tried and tested in ‘real world conditions’ and that the data gathered can be extracted and analysed effectively.
 She will also be assisting Malika with the antenatal elements of her future studies.

 Brythm is driven by a patent pending algorithm.
 If you think this algorithm might add value to one of your own products, or if you’d like to explore whether BU’s expertise in cardiorespiratory physiology could help your business, please get in touch and we’d be happy to discuss this with you.